-These condensed interim consolidated financial statements were authorized for issuance by the Board of Directors of the Company on March 26, 2024.
+These consolidated financial statements were approved by the Board of Directors for issue on July 23, 2024.

-b) Basis of consolidation and preparation
+b) Basis of preparation

-These condensed interim consolidated financial statements are presented in Canadian dollars and is the functional currency of the Company.
-The condensed interim consolidated financial statements are prepared on the historical cost basis except for certain financial instruments that are measured on the fair value basis.
+These consolidated financial statements are presented in Canadian dollars.
+The consolidated financial statements are prepared on the historical cost basis except for certain financial instruments that are measured on the fair value basis.

-These condensed interim consolidated financial statements include the accounts of CanAlaska and its wholly owned subsidiaries, CanAlaska West McArthur Uranium Ltd.
+These consolidated financial statements include the accounts of CanAlaska and its wholly owned subsidiary, CanAlaska West McArthur Uranium Ltd.